CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 ![Plot that shows how the aforementioned data is mostly Zipfian](digit_frequencies.png)

 And indeed, the datasets mostly follow a Zipfian distribution.
 Of course, data is almost never free from noise and bias.
 For example, I think it's likely that the outliers of 8 and 9 in Wikipedia are largely caused by the fact that there's a lot of information about the 19th and 20th century (and less and less, the more you go into the past).
 It's also not surprising that 0 is a lot more common in code than in texts, given that indexes and counters usually start with 0.
+But it means that we need to handle 0 separately, as the Zipfian frequency for 0 does not seem to apply in non-programming areas.

 So with that we have: